Configure Azure Private Link with the Cloud API

 --vnet-name <azure-pl-endpoint-vnet-name>

-3. Create a private DNS zone.
+3. Create a private DNS zone using the outputted DNS record above (echo $DNS_RECORD)

 az network private-dns zone create \